-This section of Central Carolina Community College's (College) financial statements presents Management's Discussion and Analysis (MD&A) of the College's financial activity during the fiscal years ended June 30, 2018 and June 30, 2017.
-This MD&A focuses on current activities, resulting changes, and currently known facts.
-Please read it in conjunction with the College's basic financial statements and the notes to the financial statements.
-For more information, please contact the Division of Finance at (919) 718-7498.
+This section of Randolph Community College's Annual Financial Report presents the Management's Discussion and Analysis of the College's financial activity during the fiscal year ended June 30, 2018, and comparisons with June 30, 2017.
+College management has prepared this discussion, along with the financial statements and related notes to the financial statements.
+It should be read in conjunction with, and is qualified in its entirety by the financial statements and notes to the financial statements.
+The financial statements, notes to the financial statements, and this discussion are the responsibility of College management.

-Overview of the Financial Statements
+Using the Annual Report/Overview of Financial Statements